bcoles/kasld/docs/reproducibility.md

 sound signal has nothing left to narrow.
 And the memory-map heuristics that bound RAM from world-readable facts (`/proc/zoneinfo` spans, the device-tree `memory` node, dmesg zone lines) never tighten past the placement-tracking guaranteed ceiling on any arch here, so they add no `likely`-only row either.
-Every parsed signal thus lands in the guaranteed matrix or contributes nothing.
-The only cells whose likely window beats guaranteed are narrowed by a *timing* side channel, excluded by default for reproducibility (below).
+Nearly every parsed signal thus lands in the guaranteed matrix or contributes nothing — the `bpf-open` BPF leak above is the one exception, a parsed match that both lands in the guaranteed matrix (at 1 bit) and narrows the likely window further to `exact`.
+Apart from it, the only cells whose likely window beats guaranteed are narrowed by a *timing* side channel, excluded by default for reproducibility (below).

 Absolute recovery is monotonic in how much the profile relaxes: `perf-open` recovers the most, `hardened` the least, with `default`/`kptr-hidden`/`dmesg-open`